OmnivaultLabs/.github/profile/README.md

 ![Banner](./banner/banner.png)

-Welcome to PersonalTeams!
+Welcome to Omnivault!
 We are a collaborative group of students and friends dedicated to developing innovative open source and personal projects.
 Our mission is to create impactful software solutions while learning and growing together as a community.

 <!-- ## Get Involved